filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_01/notes_07.md

 <h2> Week 7: Constructing a Select Statement:</h2>

-In this segment well be learning the basic components of a select query.
+In this segment we'll be learning the most basic components of a select query.
+You will learn how to access a table within your database and pull information.

+<b>BASIC COMPONENTS OF A SELECT STATEMENT:</b>
-SELECT: This is the fundamental clause for retrieving columns, or manipulated data pulled from tables specified in the "FROM" clause (see FROM) data from tables.
+<ul><li>SELECT: This statement is fundamental for retrieving columns, or manipulated data pulled from tables specified in the FROM clause.</li>

-FROM: This clause identifies the table(s) from which you want to retrieve data.
-It's essential to tell SQL where to look for the information.
-In many instances, you will also need to reference the database in which the table is situated.
+<li>FROM: This clause identifies the table(s) from which you want to retrieve data.
+It's essential to tell SQL where to look for information.
+In some instances, you may also need to reference the database in which the table is situated.</li></ul>

 Here's what you can do with the SELECT clause: